BryanCloudDev/ProfileCardComponent/README.md

 Really good challenge, I learned a lot!
 ### Continued development

-I will definetely continue learning on how to make better responsive backgrounds without using so many meadiaqueries, I know there has to be a better way to do it and also focusing on how to better structure a page and naming classes.
+I will definetely continue learning on how to make better responsive backgrounds without using so many meadiaqueries, I know there has to be a better way to do it and I will also focus on how to better structure a page and naming classes.

 ## Acknowledgments
 I want to thank to the Youtube channel of [The Net Ninja](https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg) since I was able to find out in [this video](https://www.youtube.com/watch?v=Sj7Hs94uZjE) how to use multiple backgrounds in CSS for one container.